 Charles joined Watsi on August 8th, 2013.
-Three years ago, Charles became the 2648th member to automatically support a new Watsi patient every month.
-Since then, 3,398 more people have become monthly donors!
-Charles' most recent donation traveled 8,500 miles to support Sammy, a young father of two children from Kenya, to fund mobility restoring spine surgery.
+Five years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 8,600 miles to support Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.